databrary/design/ridir-16/narrative.md

 Clearly, behavioral science research across multiple fields would be substantially advanced if researchers shared their raw videos, coding files, and coding manuals with others (*is this clear?*).
 The Databrary (databrary.org) digital library was created by the applicants with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) to make this ideal a reality.
-We describe our progress to-date below (pp. X-X), but note that several unresolved barriers stand in the way of widespread open video data sharing.
+We describe our progress to-date below (pp. X-X), but note that several unresolved barriers stand in the way of widespread video data sharing.

 The ability to search across a coded video for specific codes is offered by most of the specialized tools (*except Datavyu?
 I'm not even sure others do, either*) and works well for researchers who share the same laboratory and use the same tool.
 But, the coding tools store data in incompatible formats so the hard-won information contained within the files remains locked away, its potential for reuse by others largely unrealized.